 Okay, if you’ve never heard the pentatonic scale in your life, go to a keyboard or piano and play the black keys one after the other.
 This is the sound of a pentatonic scale.

 There are many shapes for pentatonic scales; this example of the black keys was just one that facilitates observation because it is very practical.
 If you don’t have a keyboard, don’t worry, we will explain in detail how this scale is formed.

 Major and Minor Pentatonic Scale

 The pentatonic scale can be major or minor.
-The major pentatonic scale has the 5 notes of the major scale; the minor pentatonic scale has the 5 notes of the minor scale.
-A drawing of the C major pentatonic scale can be:
+The major pentatonic scale contains 5 notes of the major scale, and the minor pentatonic scale contains 5 notes of the minor scale.

 How to use the pentatonic scale